ethereum/EIPs/EIPS/eip-aa.md

 way and invalidating the head -- thereby triggering a massive revalidation.
 By forcing AA transactions to not use external data before calling `PAYGAS`, this invariant is maintained.

+### AA transactions must call contracts with prelude

+The prelude is used to ensure that *only* AA transactions can call the contract.
+This is another measure taken to ensure the invariant described above.
+If this check did not occur, it would be possible for a transaction to invalidate an innumerable number of AA transactions.

 ## Backwards Compatibility
 TODO